Te Māngai Pāho: Mandate and functions

 In 1989 the Broadcasting Act established the Te Reo Whakapuaki Irirangi.
 Then the Broadcasting Amendment Act 1993 established Te Reo Whakapuaki Irirangi, known as Te Māngai Pāho in 1994.

 The organisation was established and is retained under the commitment of successive Governments to broadcasting rights under the Treaty of Waitangi, and recognises the Māori language as a taonga that must be actively protected and supported.
 It claims to be "dedicated to the sustained regeneration and promotion of Māori language and culture" through making wise investment decisions, contestable funding processes and the promotion of Māori music.
 It operates alongside general broadcasting funding body NZ On Air.

 As the primary funding body of Māori media, the agency funds the operation of a national network of 21 iwi-run radio stations, that must each deliver eight hours of Māori language content each day.
 It also provides funding to Māori Television and sister channel Te Reo to produce local programming in-house and acquire local and overseas programmes that are likely to interest Māori audiences in particular.

 History

+One of its earliest accolades as an independent body was funding Aotearoa Television Network, a UHF Māori channel in Auckland.
+However, its available budget for the station was limited, hindering its growth.

 In early October 2025, the Minister of Māori Development Tama Potaka appointed Reikura Kahi as Te Māngai Pāho's chair and Kingi Kiriona as deputy chair.

+In early December 2025, Te Māngai Pāho's chair Kahi and chief executive Larry Parr met with members of the New Zealand Parliament's Māori affairs select committee to lobby the Sixth National Government against cutting NZ$16 million worth of time-limited funding to the agency during the 2026 New Zealand budget.
+She and Parr described the proposed cuts (which amounted to 25% of the agency's budget) as "catastrophic" for the Māori language and the Māori media sector.
+National Party MP Greg Fleming reiterated his support for Te Māngai Pāho and said he would lobby Prime Minister Christopher Luxon to maintain strong funding to the Māori broadcast funding agency.
+By contrast, associate finance minister and ACT party leader David Seymour argued against public funding for the media and said that the cuts did not go "far enough."

+In late May 2026, the New Zealand Government allocated $48 million from the 2026 New Zealand budget over the next four years to supporting the sustainability of Māori language broadcasting by helping Māori media organisations adapt to digitisation and produce Māori-language content.
+In mid-June 2026, The Spinoff reported that Te Māngai Pāho was offering NZ$18.5 million through its Mōhiohio funding round for iwi radio stations and Whakaata Māori to produce Māori language news bulletins over 250 week days.
+Official documents also outlined plans to establish a new national news hub called Te Iho, which would be led by Whakaata Māori.